xi-project/xi-bundle-filebrowser/README.md

 2. Install your wysivyg editor.
 This pacage is tested to work with TinyMCE but it sould also work with CKEditor
 3. Initialize custom browser callback in your js/coffeescript
 4. Edit your config file
+5. You might want to restrict access to /file/browser/.
+Use your project security config file for this.

 ### 1. install filelib and xi-bundle-filelib
 ```